lrsjng/jquery-twinkle/README.md

 ### v0.5 · *2012-05-??*

-* refactored
+* refactors code
-* updated ModPlug to version 0.7
+* updates modplug to v1.0

 ### v0.4 · *2011-09-22*

-* fixed problem with closed tags like `&lt;input /&gt;`, now all elements should be twinkable
+* fixed problem with closed tags like `<input />`, now all elements should be twinkable
 * removed `release` folder